RidzkyYuda/RidzkyYuda.github.io/_posts/2025-12-09-poster-presentation-67th-ASH.md

   - Aging
 ---

 My abstract was selected for poster presentation at the 67th annual meeting of the American Society of Hematology (ASH) in Orlando, Florida.
-I also awarded ASH Abstract Achievement Award for high quality abstract submitted to 67th ASH meeting.
+My abstract also won an ASH Abstract Achievement Award.
+In this poster, I talked about the modulatory effect of aging on alcohol-induced inflammations and perpetuated transposable element upregulation in aged hematopoietic stem cells.
+I found these changes correlate with significant re-opening of transposable element-associated genomic loci.

 ![alt text]({{ site.baseurl }}/images/PosterASHPresentation.png)